aws-observability/terraform-aws-observability-accelerator/modules/eks-monitoring/add-ons/external-secrets/README.md

 # External Secrets Operator Kubernetes addon

 This example deploys an EKS Cluster with the External Secrets Operator.
-The cluster is populated with a ClusterSecretStore and SecretStore example using AWS Secret Manager.
+The cluster is populated with a ClusterSecretStore and ExternalSecret using Grafana API Key secret from AWS Secret Manager.
 A secret for each store is also created.
 Both stores use IRSA (IAM Roles For Service Account) to retrieve the secret values from AWS.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements